lucasvog/node-network-link-conditioner/README.md

 You also have to allow the accessibility-setting in 🍎>system preferences>security>Accessibility for the program executing this code.
 But normally you will be asked to do that the first time you execute some code like the example below.
 #### Before using
  To use this, you will need to do the following things:
- 1. Have a device/VM that runs macOS
+ 1. Have a device/VM that runs MacOS
  2. Have the *Network Link Conditioner* installed.
 Instructions can be found [here](https://nshipster.com/network-link-conditioner/).

  ## Installation